annahughey/mannrobo.github.io/about.md

 image: /assets/images/about.jpg
 ---

 Mann Robotics was first started in the 2014-2015 season: VEX Robotics Competition Skyrise, with only a single team of a few students.
 Since then, we have grown enormously in both membership and success.
-Ever since StarStruck (2016-2017) we've had 100% qualification to the State Tournament, even sending 3796C, our all-girls team to the 2018 VEX Robotics World Championship in Louisville, KY, where they recieved the Innovate Award
+Ever since StarStruck (2016-2017), we've had 100% qualification to the State Tournament, even sending 3796C, our all-girls team, to the 2018 VEX Robotics World Championship in Louisville, KY, where they recieved a divisional Innovate Award.

 <figure>